Recharge Analytics provides you with a high-level overview of the health of your subscription business.

 Google Analytics and LittleData

-If you notice a large discrepancy between ReCharge Analytics and Google Analytics or Littledata, it is likely due to how the integration has been set up.
+If you notice a large discrepancy between Recharge Analytics, Google Analytics, or Littledata, or any other third party platform using our API, it is likely due to how the integration has been set up.

 Reach out to the Recharge support team if you have any questions about how to interpret the data, or join our weekly office hours on Mondays at 12 PM PDT for a demo by visiting Enhanced Analytics Weekly.

 Didn’t find what you’re looking for?Contact us